mittal001/aws-questions/README.md

 ###### 11. What are the minimum components required to enable a web-based application with public web servers and a private database tier? (select three)

-- 1. Internet gateway
+- [ ] A. Internet gateway
-- 2. Assign EIP addressing to database instances on private subnet
+- [ ] B. Assign EIP addressing to database instances on private subnet
-- 3. Virtual private gateway
+- [ ] C. Virtual private gateway
-- 4. Assign database instances to private subnet and private IP addressing
+- [ ] 4.
+Assign database instances to private subnet and private IP addressing
-- 5. Assign EIP and private IP addressing to web servers on public subnet
+- [ ] 5.
+Assign EIP and private IP addressing to web servers on public subnet

 <details><summary><b>Answer</b></summary>
 <p>